 Yet Sultan Qaboos enjoyed a reputation as an “enlightened” despot.
 Quite naturally he received good press in England and at home, where even the “live” news broadcasts were pre-recorded for purposes of censorship.
 Not a single unflattering comment or photo was allowed to be made public.

 The sultan presented an image of a Renaissance Man – he played the flute, built an opera house (above) and maintained a full symphony orchestra that included female musicians (although they wore hijabs); all 120 members are Omani nationals.

 He was partial to the pipe organ and had a large German-built instrument installed in the opera house in 2011.
 One of the stops is labeled “Flûte Qaboos” in honor of his flute playing ability.

 Over the course of a 50-year reign, he ended Oman’s international isolation, raised standards of living, increased business development, abolished slavery, granted freedom of religion and quelled a rebellion.
 He paved roads, built an airport, schools and hospitals, established a telecommunications network and spread electrification throughout the country.
+These achievements are remarkable.
 For a brief three years (1976-79) Sultan Qaboos was married to his first cousin, who later remarried.
 Their union produced no heirs.

 To celebrate the 30th anniversary of his rule, the sultan built this grand mosque, one of the largest in the Middle East.